 OKLAHOMA CITY (KFOR) – One of the strongest anti-abortion bills in the country has been signed into law in Oklahoma.

-On Tuesday, Oklahoma Gov. Kevin Stitt signed Senate Bill 612 into law.
+On April 12, Gov. Stitt signed Senate Bill 612 into law.

-The measure makes it a felony for doctors to perform abortions.
-If they performed an abortion, they could face up to 10 years in prison and up to $100,000 in fines.
+The bill makes it a felony for doctors to perform abortions.
+They would face up to 10 years in prison and up to $100,000 in fines.
+The measure passed 70-14 and now heads to the Gov. Kevin Stitt’s desk.